amogh-dambal/adventofcode/README.md

-# adventofcode23
+# Advent of Code
-Solutions to the Advent of Code challenge for 2023
+Solutions to the Advent of Code challenge.
+Currently contains challenges for 2023 and 2024.